 About the Position

 In collaboration with the Michigan Fitness Foundation, the Michigan Farmers Market Association (MIFMA) has created an opportunity to support its mission of advancing farmers markets to create a thriving marketplace for local food and farm products and its vision that all residents have access to healthy, locally grown food.
 This position will support MIFMA’s work to expand and support Michigan farmers markets accepting Supplemental Nutrition Assistance Program (SNAP) benefits, Double Up Food Bucks and other food assistance programs.
-Food Navigators will be hired to support the following farmers markets: Saginaw, Bay City, Kalamazoo and Big Rapids.
+Food Navigators will be hired to support the following farmers markets: Big Rapids, Bay City.

 This is a part-time, year-round, flat fee contract position based on 20 hours per week during the market season of June – October and 8 hours per week from November – May.
-Food Navigators will be hired for 65 weeks from September 2017 to December 31, 2018.
+Food Navigators will be hired from December 2017 to December 31, 2018.
 Ideally, Navigators will live in the community surrounding the farmers market where they will be placed.

 Position Duties and Responsibilities: